-On these pages, you’ll find a summer line up of both virtual and in-person activities designed to meet the needs of youth and adults with autism, and to match your personal comfort level for interaction.
+On these pages, you’ll find options for several virtual and in-person activities designed to meet the needs of youth and adults with autism.
 In this our 50th year, we celebrate individuals with autism by continuing to offer a welcoming place to learn, access services, and develop skills for navigating emotions, information, and life.
-Keep connected with AuSM and this amazing community by joining us for an activity, camp, or class!
-Also review the 3rd edition of AuSM’s Guide to Sensory-Friendly Minnesota.
+Keep connected with AuSM and this amazing community by joining us for a class.
+Click on the button to see AuSM’s 2021-2022 Education Catalog.

 COVID Safety Plan